heights773/HenweeStickman/100DaysProgress.md

 ## Day59
 recapped the last 3 projects and built my own app that loads data from the internet into a table view

+## Day60
+first exposure with Swift's MapKit framework. built an app that annotates a few capitals on the map and displays a message with some info on them.